Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

 {% endcomment %}

-> # UPDATE: Due to COVID-19 situation, the Summer School is cancelled for the summer 2020.
-We plan to run it in summer 2021.
-Please stay tuned for further updates.
+> # UPDATE: The CyberTraining 2021 summer school and workshop registration is now open.
+> Note, the workshop is offered in an online format.
 > {: .testimonial}

-# Excited States and Nonadiabatic Dynamics Summer School
+# CyberTraining 2021: Excited States and Nonadiabatic Dynamics Summer School

-## About the Summer School
+## About the Summer School and Workshop

-The summer school aims to educate graduate students, postdocs, and researchers working in a broader field of nonadiabatic and excited state dynamics as well as in  computational material sciences.
-The summer school will provide conceptual and practical hands-on training in a range of methods and cyberinfrastructure tools for modeling excited states dynamics in abstract models and in atomistic materials.
+The CyberTraining workshop aims to educate graduate students, postdocs, researchers, and educators working in a broader field of nonadiabatic and excited-state dynamics as well as in computational material sciences in a variety of tools and methods for such types of calculations.
+The workshop will provide conceptual and practical hands-on training in a range of methods and cyberinfrastructure (software and platforms) for modeling excited state and nonadiabatic dynamics in abstract models and atomistic materials.
+We will also cover tools and workflows for building atomistic models, computing excited states of molecular and periodic systems, as well as pre- and post-processing operations, and data analysis.

-Students will not only learn about using the tools and the underlying theory, but also how these tools can facilitate their ongoing research
-The programming-driven nature of the school will contribute to training the new generation workforce with skills that go beyond the standard computational chemistry curriculum and are highly desired by both industry and academia.
+Participants will not only learn about using the tools but will be exposed to the underlying machinery of such methods and will be familiarized with their development.
+The programming-driven nature of the school will help the participants to go beyond the standard computational chemistry curriculum.
+The workshop will culminate with a capstone project presentation, through which the participants will demonstrate their ability to leverage the new tools in their active research.

 Keywords and topics:

 - nonadiabatic dynamics
 - excited states
 - quantum dynamics